Fish329/GuessTheNumber2/README.md

 # GuessTheNumber2
-the long-awaited sequel to Guess The Number
+the long-awaited sequel to Guess The Number. now including a scoreboard!